Perth-Artifactory/trainingTracker/README.md

 * `cp machines.json.example machines.json`
   * Configure at least one report.
 Report names should be alphanumeric.
   * Groups in TidyHQ that have a description set will be parsed for information.
 Each provided parameter should be on a new line and presented as `key=value`.
 Supported info is:
-    * `url` = When this group appears as the header to a column it will be linked to this page.
+    * `url` = When this group appears as the header to a **report** column it will be linked to this page.
 No checking is done on the content of the field so it supports internal/external/relative/absolute links.
     * `level` = Included after the name of a group/tool if present.
-Field can include unicode characters eg 🔴🟡🟢
+Field can include unicode characters eg 🔴🟡🟢.
+Within the Slack bot this will default to ⚪ if not specified.
+    * `training` = Information regarding training.
+Displayed to a user checking their own sign offs via the Slack bot **if** they are not signed off on that tool.

 ## Report Generation